jacobsimpsonQA/jacobsimpsonQA/README.md

 ## 🚀 What I’m Working On
 - Building QA sample case studies and test plans
 - Learning API testing via Postman
-- Getting familiar with Selenium, GitHub, and Python for automation foundations
+- Getting familiar with Playwright, Selenium, Typescript, GitHub, and Python for automation foundations